edreamleo/make-stub-files/README.md

 expression.
 Comments never appear in return expressions, and all strings in return values appear as str.
 As a result, there is no context to worry about context in which patterns are matched.
 Very short patterns suffice.

-#### [General Patterns]

-The patterns in this section apply to *both* argument lists *and* return values.

-The patterns in this section work as if they appeared at the end of all non-repeating patterns: namely [Arg Patterns], [Pre Return Patterns] and [Post Return Patterns].

 ### Why this script is important